adrianrivadulla/FootNet/README.md

 # FootNet Training Replication

 FootNet training can be replicated on Google Colab.
 More details on FootNet cross-validation and model testing, how to download the data and run the notebooks can be found in the [notebooks folder](./notebooks).

-# Matlab workaround through batch file (Windows OS)

-Although Matlab has a new function called importKerasNetwork, as of January 2021, this function does not work as one would expect.
-A workaround to use FootNet through Matlab is included in the [CMD-Matlab folder](./CMD-Matlab).

 # Contact
 For questions about our paper or code, please contact [Adrian R](mailto:arr43@bath.ac.uk).